HappyMakula/ak2/README.md

-Simple assemble taks, done by me, for class
+Simple assemble task, for class